-2) Hyosung GV250: Hyosung GV250 or say Aquila is an entry level cruiser of the company.
+2) Hyosung GV250: Hyosung GV250 or say Aquila is an entry level cruiser from this South Korean company.
 The bike has been inspired by its elder sibling, Hyosung GV650 (Aquila Pro), which is already available in the Indian market.
-The bike looks classy and has the potential to fulfil the demand of affordable cruisers in India, if launched at a price tag below Rs.
-2 lakh.
-The bike is expected to launch by the end of this year.
+The bike looks classy and has the potential to fulful the demand of affordable cruisers in India, if launched at the price tag of under Rs.
+2 lacs.
+You can expect the launch of Hyosung GV250 by the end of this year.

 3) Mahindra Mojo: Mahindra Mojo is a roadster developed in Italy, which uses a 292cc, liquid cooled engine.
 The bike was announced in early 2010 and said to be launched in 2011.
 It was also showcased in the 2012 Auto Expo, However, it has not been launched yet.
 The bike has been spied testing many times, which shows that the company is trying to have more local content, so to launch it at a competitive price.
 The bike is expected to launch by early 2014 at Rs.
 1.8 lakh in India.